• Twitter

 UWCF has long worked with local health experts to identify the health services that would meet local, critical need and the specific assessments that would reliably measure the results of funded services.

-Polk County Health and Human Services Indigent Health Care (IHC) program administration has allocated $5.2 million in IHC funding to the UWCF Community Wellness Initiative pilot program (Florida Statutes 212.055 (7); Polk County Ordinance 2015-76, as amended).
-UWCF desires to contract with agencies/organizations to provide programs/services, for behavioral health and preventative/early intervention, to reduce health care disparities to individuals and families in Polk County.
+Polk County Health and Human Services Community Health Care (CHC) program administration has $9.6 million in allocated CHC funding to the UWCF Community Wellness Initiative 3rd year program funding (Florida Statutes 212.055 (7); Polk County Ordinance 2015-76, as amended).
+UWCF desires to contract with 501(c)(3) agencies/organizations to provide programs/services, for behavioral health and prevention/early intervention, to reduce health care disparities to individuals and families in Polk County.

 Prevention/Early Intervention